AuDigitalHealth/ci-medicare-records/README.md

 # CI Medicare Records

 ## Overview
-This repository is 'current state' of HL7™ FHIR® Release 3 (STU) artefacts that represent atomic Medicare records in the My Health Record system and related applications authored and maintained by the Clinical Informatics team at the Australian Digital Health Agency.
+This repository is 'current state' of HL7™ FHIR® Release 3 (STU) artefacts that represent atomic Medicare records in the My Health Record system and related applications authored and maintained by the Informatics Architecture team at the Australian Digital Health Agency.
 The contents are early working drafts that may have known issues and still be in development.
 These drafts are available for comment, review, and collaboration.
 Approved releases for use in implementation and in production systems are published on the Agency’s [developer centre]( https://developer.digitalhealth.gov.au/).

 The contents of this repository include:
 - FHIR implementation guide, and where available the associated CDA implementation guide